potherca-blog/advice-for-childrens-screen-and-social-media-use/README.md

 Sadly, that advice was published in PDF format only.

-This repository hold a manually recreated HTML version of that advice in:
+This repository holds a manually recreated HTML version of that advice in:

 - [Dutch (Nederlands)](https://blog.pother.ca/advice-for-childrens-screen-and-social-media-use/nl/)
 - [English](https://blog.pother.ca/advice-for-childrens-screen-and-social-media-use/en/)